bonchae/msda-workshop/README.md

 * **Different Models**: Experiment with model types other than Prophet and XGBoost to see if you can beat the existing forecast performance.
 * **Web App**: Embellish the web app with additional features (plots/data, filters, buttons, etc) or aesthetics (formatting, design).

 Better yet, create your own project from scratch!
 You can follow the same steps outlined in this workshop.
-Find publicly available data online, develop some business requirement ideas, explore with SQL and Python, start building some models, and store it all in your version controlled GitHub repo.
+Find publicly available data online, develop some business requirement ideas, explore with SQL and Python, start building some models, and store it all safely in your version-controlled GitHub repo.